syahshiimi/syahshiimi/README.md

 ## Syahrul Anuar 👋🏾

-Syahrul Anuar is a cultural worker, [artist](https://syahrulanuar.org), self-taught developer and designer.
-He is currently based in Singapore, working with web-based and other forms of technologies within his practice to re-inform, re-narrate, re-frame our negotiations and conversations with the historicity of Singapore.
+Syahrul Anuar is an [artist](https://syahrulanuar.org) and a cultural creative technologist.
+He is intersted in OSS, Geopolitics of Software and the layered intersections of art, huamnities and technology.

+He is currently based in Singapore, expanding beyond web-based experimentations and living the spriti of experimental engineering.

-He is available for freelance consultantcy work.
+He is available for freelance consultancy work.

 ## Projects